 The Bible also has some beautiful promises for those that speak the truth (Colossians 3:9.
 1 Peter 2:1,2.
 1 Peter 3:10.
 Ephesians 4:25.
 3 John 1:2-4).
 Note that speaking and living the truth in LOVE is the way to grow up spiritually!
-(Ephesians 4:15) Again, realize that walking in love is how this commandment is fulfilled just like the 10th Commandment (1) (Romans 13:9,10).
+(Ephesians 4:15) Again, realize that this commandment is fulfilled by walking in love, just like the 10th Commandment (1) (Romans 13:9,10).

 The Ten Commandments Series: